Rob Refsnyder Player Props: Red Sox vs. Rays

-The Boston Red Sox and Rob Refsnyder, who went 1-for-3 with an RBI last time in action, battle Jalen Beeks and the Tampa Bay Rays at Tropicana Field, Monday at 6:40 PM ET.
+After going 0-for-3 in his last game, Rob Refsnyder and the Boston Red Sox take on the Tampa Bay Rays (who will start Shane McClanahan) at 6:40 PM ET on Tuesday.

-He had a one-hit showing in his most recent game (1-for-3) against the Tigers.
+He had a hitless showing in his most recent game (0-for-3) against the Rays.

 Rob Refsnyder Game Info & Props vs. the Rays